matrix-org/matrix.org/content/docs/older/faq.md

 * [Critique what has been proposed](https://spec.matrix.org/proposals/).
 * Write [clients](/ecosystem/clients).
 * Write [bridges](/ecosystem/bridges)!
 Run bridges!
-* Nose around in [the repositories in our GitHub organizatio n](https://github.com/matrix-org) and send us some pull requests to fix some bugs or add some features!
+* Nose around in [the repositories in our GitHub organization](https://github.com/matrix-org) and send us some pull requests to fix some bugs or add some features!
 * You could even try to write a homeserver (but be warned, Matrix's architecture makes homeservers orders of magnitude harder than clients or bridges.)